 This model of remote employment is associated with individual hiring.
 In this case, a company closes its internal talent gaps by recruiting one or a few specialists from an outsourcing partner company to perform specific tasks.

-Top Benefits of Outsourcing
+Top benefits of outsourcing

 Variable | Outsourcing vendor | Hiring company |